-Your radio may be programmed to automatically view status updates and text messages on receipt.
+Your radio may be also programmed to automatically view the full status message or text message on receipt.

 You can also delete the selected call or messages, or delete all queued calls and messages.

 Changing your queue settings

 Your radio may be programmed so that you are able to change queuing between "unanswered" and "full".